shankrv/html-css/06-Components/notes.md

 - `.btn:hover .btn-icon {}` is used to style a child element when parent has a special state.
 - `.class-a.class-b {}` is the AND selector, applied when both classes exists on the same element.
 - `vh` is a new unit for viewport-height and used to expand an element over the viewport.
+- `overflow: scroll;` is used to add a scrollbar if the content overflows for an element.